 What's happening now?

-Construction work to build the Airport West precinct upgrade at Marsh Street, Arncliffe started in early 2016 and is due for completion early 2017.
+The Airport West precinct upgrade at Marsh Street, Arncliffe started in early 2016 and was completed in late 2017.

-Roads and Maritime Services is already progressing the Airport East precinct road upgrades with major construction work scheduled to start in early 2017.
-The project is expected to be completed in late 2018.
+Major construction on the Airport East precinct road upgrades began in early 2017.
+The project is expected to be completed in late 2019.